NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 # Signaling {#signaling}

-Signaling to dry-run resolvers that a delegation uses dry-run DNSSEC happens naturally with the DS set returned from the parent zone by specifying new DS Digest Type Algorithm(s).
+Signaling to dry-run resolvers that a delegation uses dry-run DNSSEC happens naturally with the DS RRset returned from the parent zone by specifying new DS Digest Type Algorithm(s).

-Each algorithm has a potential dry-run equivalent.
+Each real algorithm has a potential dry-run equivalent.
-This can be realised by either burning a bit in the DS Digest Type Algorithm (the most significant bit) so that all current and future algorithms have a dry-run DNSSEC equivalent, or by explicitly specifying algorithms for select current and future algorithms.
-The convention for this document is to only specify a new one for SHA-256 at the moment; this will likely change in a future version.
+Since this is an attribute for all available DS Digest Type Algorithms, the most significant bit of the DS Digest Type Algorithm is used to signal dry-run when that bit is set.

 Resolvers that do not support dry-run DNSSEC and have no knowledge of the introduced DS Digest Type Algorithms ignore them as per